-3.6 Conclusions
+3.7 Conclusions

 Traditional search engines such as Google and Yahoo! are facing greater challenges as the World Wide Web grows faster than their indexing technology can keep up and popularity of the more focussed search engines is rising.
+Additionally, these search engines are beginning to lose the arms race against spam and fake content.